nbogie/microbit-aframe-example/README.md

 7) power your "remote control" micro:bit with a battery pack.
 It should show "rc"
 8) plug in your "relay" micro:bit via usb.
 It will quickly show "rl" (for "relay") but will almost immediately start showing a ticker of how many radio messages it has sent.
 9) Test the two micro:bits by pressing and holding button A on the "remote control" micro:bit.
 You should see the display gradually changing *on the other micro:bit* as it counts off the messages it has received and passed on to serial.
 10) Edit your local copy of `sketch.js` to change the variable `serialPortName` to reflect the name of the "serial port" being used by your plugged-in micro:bit.
+(You could alternatively use browser dev tools to edit this code in place if your aframe example is not local.)
 You can see the available ports listed in the p5.SerialControl gui.
 In my case, the port is something like `/dev/cu.usbmodem1412` so *my* code would look as follows:
 ```
 // fill in the name of YOUR serial port here:
 var serialPortName = "/dev/cu.usbmodem1412";
 ```
-You could edit this code in place if your aframe example is not local.
 11) start a webserver to serve your local copy of the repo with the corrected serialPortName in `sketch.js` (or host it on github pages, or wherever) e.g. from the root dir of the repo: `python -m SimpleHTTPServer 8080`
 12) visit index.html in your served copy and check the a-frame scene loads.
 You should see an A-Frame world with a general environment, and a foreground object.
 13) press button A on the "remote control" micro:bit, and move it around.
 You should see the foreground object in your A-Frame rotate accordingly.
 Note that for compass direction to work, you should hold the micro:bit with LED matrix facing upwards.